 Making the Most of It

-In March when Coronavirus quarantines swept the country, me and my husband’s tent rental business took a shock.
+In March when Coronavirus quarantines swept the country, I and my husband’s tent rental business took a shock.
 Suddenly a calendar of weddings and events was wiped clean.
-Instead of letting stress compound my problems, i looked at such an unusual time as an opportunity.
+Instead of letting stress compound my problems, I looked at such an unusual time as an opportunity.

 “When quarantine started, where live in Maine pretty much shut down and I couldn't go to work because we had no business.
 And that’s right when your challenge started.